-Social Good Summit 2017: Street Arting the Global Goals in Georgia
+Social Good Summit 2017: Street Arting the Global Goals

 On a bright Sunday morning in September 2017, a Georgian city of Rustavi has turned into a landmark of street art and Sustainable Development Goals.